open-source-tabletop/openfire/dev/v0.4/core-rules.md

 ### Ambush

-Instead of deploying as normal, models with this rule may choose to deploy anywhere on the battlefield that is more than 12 inches from an enemy model.
-If they choose to do so they do not make the free 6 inch movement.
+When deploying, this model may be placed up to 18 inches from their chosen entry point rather than the normal 6 inches.

 ### Fast